jimniels/blog/_posts/2013-07-22-preserving-CSS-comments-during-compression.md

 ---
-layout: post
 title: Preserving CSS Comments For Wordpress During Sass Compression
 date: 2013-07-22
-tags: tips web-design
+tags: tips webDesign
+redirect_from: /posts/preserving-CSS-comments-during-compression/
 ---

 Compressing your CSS for production websites is a best-practice, especially if you're using a CSS preprocessor like Compass.
 If you don't compress your CSS, all your comments (along with stuff from Compass) will show up in your final CSS file.

 Here's an example CSS rule before compression: